morawskim/homepage/resources/md/cv.md

 * Creating feature to import returns from XLSX file (stream architecture)
 * Migrate an existing feature of calculating the execution date of order to a new architecture based on strategy design pattern (implementing also additional strategies).
 * Auto assignment order to fulfillment site.
 Transforming business rules into a symfony expression and reverted process (from expresion to business rules).
 Based on a visitor design pattern.
+* OAuth flow for external integrations
+* SLA dashboard - Prometheus metrics & Grafana dashboard
+* Transformer (pipeline pattern) to adjust old configuration for formly (used in Angular.js) to a new configuration for Angular12+

 Main Responsibilities: